eliottd7/eliottd7/README.md

 > Personal: Examples of things I have worked on for myself

-*All content within is copyright (C) Eliott Dinfotan and/or affiliates.*
+*All content within is copyright (C) Eliott Dinfotan and/or affiliates.
+Please do not copy or redistribute without permission.*